ArneStenkrona/ArneStenkrona.github.io/_posts/2021-03-04-Mandelbrot-in-Shadertoy.md

 </div>

 <p>
 And there you have it!
 The Mandelbrot set visualised using shader toy.
 You may ask why we've spent time on this implementation when you can simply search for the Mandelbrot set on youtube and find thousands of videos going much further than our 32-bit floating point version can handle?
-For me, the Mandelbrot set represent the truly infninite complexity of mathematics.
+For me, the Mandelbrot set represent the truly infinite complexity of mathematics.
 Its structure was always there, regardless of wether or not anyone had discovered the mathematics needed to bring it into light.
 When implementing such a thing for yourself and seeing the infinite structure come to life one is forced to recognize just how grand and wild mathematics is.
 With just around 50 lines of code we've built a telescope into a world so vast that we can never hope to fully grasp it.
 Doing it with your own hands gives you a sense of discovery that a youtube video just can't.
 </p>

 <p><a href="https://www.shadertoy.com/view/ttGfDG">Link to full implementation at shader toy</a></p>